miroapp/api-clients/packages/miro-api-python/example/README.md

 MIRO_REDIRECT_URL='http://localhost:5000'
 ```

 Ensure you rename the file `.env` and then save it.
-Run `source .env`.

 ### Run the app